top of page

 In fact, some synthetics are more bioavailable.
 For example, food-based B12 often requires multiple conversions, but those with certain SNPs can’t complete the process.
 In these cases, synthetic forms like 5-MTHF may be the most effective way to fill nutrient gaps.

-What about Mary Ruth?
+Thoughts on Mary Ruth?

 Mary Ruth’s multis are synthetic, and include HCL forms of some of the b vitamins, which are not absorbed as well.
 For synthetic options we opted to select multis with more bio-available forms of vitamins (for example B6 as P5P or whole food form instead of pyridoxine HCL).
 We also looked at potency of some key nutrients.